 Experts typically have a complex role – involving liaising with and attending to the needs of a wide variety of stakeholders.
 Due to the nature of their specialisms, they rarely have their own staff or people they can depend upon to address their requirements.
-They almost always have a significant number of stakeholders to attend to – requesting services (sometimes on behalf of other stakeholders), people to influence, collaborate with, etc. When we ask participants to map all of the stakeholders, it is common that they have a key stake in the success of as many as 80 or more relationships within the organisation.
-Whose needs amongst them should take precedence over others?
-Will lower priority stakeholders cheerfully accept that their requirements are further down the queue?
-How much access to important stakeholders does an expert typically get?
-How clearly and explicitly defined are each stakeholder’s felt needs.
-Since most experts lack formal authority to oblige others to act, they need to master the art of influencing stakeholders.
-But, for want of any development in this complex – and often “grey” – area, experts routinely discover that they have failed to adequately engage one or more pivotal stakeholders – and this adversely impacts the (perceived) quality of their deliverables and/or the necessary support and funding for their proposals and initiatives.
+They almost always have a significant number of stakeholders to attend to – requesting services (sometimes on behalf of other stakeholders), people to influence and collaborate with.
+When we ask participants to map all their stakeholders, it is common that they have a key stake in the success of as many as 80 or more relationships within the organisation (several hundred stakeholders are not uncommon).